 Think easy and inexpensive wedding favors!
 Some recipes call for using egg whites as a way to get the sugar to stick to the almonds.

 - let the candy coated almonds cool completely on the prepared baking sheet before eating or storing. they will be very hot so be careful!

-- be sure to use raw almonds! if you use almonds with anything on them the coating will not stick to them.
+- be sure to use raw almonds! coated almonds will not stick to them.

 - if you are not comfortable with boiling until the sugar syrup loses its sheen, feel free to use a candy thermometer and cook until the mixture reaches the “softball stage / 235F-245F.

 - if the almonds come out “gooey” or soft, you didn’t boil all the water out of the mixture and you need to cook them longer next time.

 - do not substitute brown sugar for white granulated sugar. there is a moisture difference what will affect the recipe.